Moduli of K3 families over $\mathbb{P}^1$ and complex-hyperk\"ahler metrics induced by deformed twistor cycles: Existence of K3 families with prescribed period map

-As we have seen in Section~\ref{cycle section}, the K3 period domain $\Omega$ contains many smooth compact complex curves.
-It is therefore natural to ask whether these carry marked families of K3 surfaces, that is, whether each of these curves gets parametrized by the period map of a marked family.
+It is therefore natural to ask whether these curves carry marked families of K3 surfaces, that is, whether each of these curves gets parametrized by the period map of a marked family.
 The following results answer this question strongly positively.
+They will be applied in \Cref{section sheaves}.
 We use the notation from Section~\ref{K3moduli} throughout.

 \begin{prop} Let $C$ be a compact Riemann surface, and let $\per\from C\to\Omega$ be holomorphic.
 Then, for every $p\in C$ and $K\in\pi_0(V^{\circ}_{\per(p)})$ there exists a holomorphic map $\tilde{\per}\from C \to\tilde{\Omega}$ with $\pi\circ\tilde{\per}=\per$ and $\tilde{\per}(p)=(K,p)$. \end{prop}